Working from home for your second job

 2. Consider following a passion

 Maybe you prefer to-do lists and checking things off.
 You can offer to run errands for people!
 You’d be surprised at how much some people hate picking up their dry cleaning, doing grocery shopping or stopping by the pharmacy.
-So offer to do it for them instead and earn yourself some money.
+So offer to do it for them instead and start making a second income for yourself

 3. Consider passive income